slarkbot/slarkbot/README.md

  - `POSTGRES_USER` :: User name for the dockerized postgres instance
  - `POSTGRES_PASSWORD` :: Password for the dockerized postgres instance
  - `POSTGRES_DB` :: Name of the dockerized postgres database
+ - `SLARKBOT_VERSION` :: The current semantic version of slarkbot

 ## Running the Database